What Are Learning Management Systems, and How do you Choose One?

 Choosing a learning management system can feel overwhelming, especially for first-time buyers.
 How do you narrow down your search when there are literally hundreds of different options out there?
 The most visible or most popular software might not be the right one for your company’s needs.

 We’ve compiled a list of important factors to consider as you make a purchasing decision.
-Concentrate your search by focusing on the characteristics, features, and flexibility options that best fit your company’s learning needs.
+Concentrate your search by focusing on the characteristics and features that best fit your company’s learning needs.
 The following should give you an idea of what to look for.

 Characteristics of the Best Learning Management Systems